MSLNZ/msl-equipment/docs/schema/register.md

 # Register

 An equipment register can be stored in a single XML file or distributed across multiple XML files.
+In this example we load a single XML file.

 ```pycon
 >>> from msl.equipment import Register